NethermindEth/Forta-Agents/Apeswap-Bots/Tokens-Ownership-Transfers/README.md

 ## Description

-This agent detects `OwnershipTransferred` event emissions from BANANA/GNANA token contracts on BSC and `LogChangeMPCOwner` event emissions from BANANA token contract on Polygon.
+This bot detects `OwnershipTransferred` event emissions from BANANA/GNANA token contracts on BSC and `LogChangeMPCOwner` event emissions from BANANA token contract on Polygon.

 ## Supported Chains